jharini/booknotes/system-design/system-design-interview/chapter23/README.md

  * I: Yes
  * C: Other things to consider?
  * I: Yes, we allow overbooking by 10%.
 Hotel will sell more rooms than there actually are.
 Hotels do this in anticipation that clients will cancel bookings.
  * C: Since not much time, we'll focus on - show hotel-related page, hotel-room details page, reserve a room, admin panel, support overbooking.
+Hotel room search is out of scope due to complexity.
  * I: Sounds good.
  * I: One more thing - hotel prices change all the time.
 Assume a hotel room's price changes every day.
  * C: OK.